Our Experience With Plastic Free July

-We are heading to the towards the final days of Plastic Free July we have been following the updates on Facebook and receiving the informative emails, and generally we are finding we’re more plastic conscious than ever.
-Being part of a community makes the journey more adaptable knowing you are involved with thousands of others as we embed the positive change.
+As we head into the final days of Plastic Free July, we're reflecting on the whole experience.
+Like many of you, we have been following the Facebook updates and receiving the informative emails and generally we're feeling more plastic conscious than ever!
+We've found that being part of a community makes the journey easier; it's comforting to know you are aligned with thousands of others who are entrenching themselves in positive change.

-When we are out and about running errands for home, work or out getting something to eat we are often confronted to make those impromptu decisions to not accepting plastic, especially with single use packaging which is terrible that plastic exists for single use.
-We find it can catch us off guard and have to find ways to get past those annoying hurdles!
+As we have been out and about running errands for work or shopping for home or grabbing something to eat we've found ourselves confronted with making impromptu decisions to not accepting plastic.
+Particularly confronting has been single-use packaging - isn't it terrible that plastic exists for single use!
+It has often caught us off guard and we've had to get inventive to find ways to get past all that annoyingly convenient plastic!

-Using a Keepcup for any take away coffees – this might sound repetitive but it really does make a big difference to our weekly landfill waste and not only that, a few cafés are charging less if you bring in your own cup!
-Not to mention they are pretty little crafty cups.
-Don’t be surprised if people around ask where you got it.
-The glass with cork option is my pick!
+We've also adapted to using a Keepcup for take away coffees.
+It's repetitive and it really does make a big difference to our weekly landfill contribution.
+And, who knew, our local cafés even gave a small discount for bringing in our own cups!
+Not to mention they are pretty little crafty cups (the glass version with cork is my pick).

 Changing old habits

-1.Vegetables in plastic bags – They do not need to go into a plastic bag individually, when you’re shopping place all the vegetables into your reusable or organic veggie cotton bags, or straight in the basket – you will save around 6-10 bags per family weekly shop (and time opening those silly plastic veggie bags!).
+1.Vegetables in plastic bags They do not need to go into individual plastic bags.
+When you’re produce shopping, place all the vegetables into your reusable cotton bags or straight in the basket - you will save around 6-10 bags per family weekly shop (and time opening those silly plastic veggie bags!).
 Then it goes straight into the veggie draw in the fridge or fruit bowl.
 Also, avoid any pre-packaged veggie’s – they are not necessary.
 Or go one better and visit a local farmers market.
 Of course we wash them afterwards.

-2. Chocolate – Its winter and lets face it’s obvious that people eat more chocolate in winter!
-Try and avoid plastic packaged chocolate, there are many brands that use cardboard packaging.
-A personal favourite is Green and Black Fair Trade Dark Chocolate
+2. Chocolate It's winter and we're eating more chocolate in winter!
+Try and avoid plastic packaged chocolate.
+There are many brands that use cardboard packaging.
+A personal favourite is Green and Black Fairtrade Dark Chocolate.

-4. Bread – Purchase bread from a local baker or artisan store, the chances are you can have the bread in a paper bag.
-(But always make sure they don’t try and sneak that into a plastic bag as you leave).
-It’s much healthier , less processed and sometimes a similar price as the supermarket.
+4. Bread Purchase bread from a local baker or artisan store, and the chances are you can have the bread in a paper bag.
+Just be sure they don’t try and sneak that into a plastic bag as you leave!
+It stays fresh, is less processed and somehow just seems tastier than what you'd buy in the supermarket.

-5. Introducing Auckland’s new central plastic package free store https://goodfor.co.nz/shop/ in Ponsonby, which is not expensive with a huge selection of grains and general household supplies.
-The décor will make you want to visit more often its just so good in all ways possible!
+5. Bulk bin shopping in style Introducing Auckland’s new central plastic package free store https://goodfor.co.nz/shop/ in Ponsonby!
+This store is packed with a huge selection of grains and general household supplies.
+The décor will make you want to visit more often its just so good in all ways possible.

 We're into the last days of Plastic Free July and we love seeing the community through the web pages and in the hashtag #plasticfreejuly in instagram.
 For us, there have been victories, there have been nuisances and there has definitely been some annoying, sneaky plastic.